Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III): Contraction of the Finite PL Complex

-For the actual design of the algorithm (for Step 2), we first calculate the cell-distances to all points in $M_m$ from a fixed point $o$, $e\ne o$, which is determined beforehand.
-We always select a new $e$ that is adjacent to $B$ (meaning that it has an edge or face on $B$) with the greatest cell-distance to $o$.
-This means that one 0-cell in the new $e$ has the greatest $m$-cell-distance to $o$.
+We always select a new 3-cell (or $m$-cell) $e$ that is adjacent to $B$ (meaning that it has a 2-face on $B$) with the greatest cell-distance to $O$.
+This means that one point (0-cell) in the new $e$ has the greatest $m$-cell-distance to $o$.
 When more than one such cells are found, we will select the (new) cell $e$ ($e\cap B$ is an $(m-1)$-cell) that has the most of the greatest distance points (0-cells) to $o$.
 This is a strategy for balancing the selection of the new $e$.
-We will always attempt to make cycle $B$ an equal distance, in terms of each point on $B$, with respect to $o$.
-In other words, each cell on $B$ should have almost equal cell-distance to $o$.
+We will always attempt to make cycle $B$ the equal distance, in terms of each point on $B$, with respect to $o$.
+In other words, each cell on $B$ should have almost equal cell-distance to $O$ when it is possible.
+It is easy to know that $D$ and $D-e$ are homeomorphic.

+Note that, for simplexes, it is easy to know that the cell-distance is the same as the edge-distance (or just the distance in graph theory).

+In some case, it is possible that the cell-distance of some cells on the new boundary $B$ could be increase when remove a 3-cell ($m$-cell).
+It does not matter, we still keep to remove the furthermost $m$-cell on the new boundary based on this distance rule.
+There are only finite many of cells.
+So the process will be contracting to a cell containing $O$ finally.
+As we know, for this contraction, there is no need to require a fixed point $O$.
+As long as the contraction will be ended at one 3-cell (or $m$-cell), this process is correct.
+Shrink a 3-cell ($m$-cell) to a point (0-cell) is simple.
+In the actual algorithm, we will be ending at $Star(o)$ in $M$ since we remove all $m$-cells that has a distance larger than 2 from point $O$. $Star(O)$ in $M$ is homeomorphic to an $m$-disk, and $Star(O)$ is very easy to be contract to an $m$-cell.

+In fact, there is no need to keep a $Star(O)$ in $D$ for our theorem proof, just keep one 3-cell is also fine in the contraction process.
+But in actual procedure or computer programming, we could keep $Star(O)$.

+There are some extreme cases that need to consider the order of contractions for 3-cells ($m$-cells) in $D$.
+Specifically, we could not contract a 3-cell $e$ when

+{\it Case 1}: A 2-face ($f$) of $e$ is on $B$ and any of the three other 2-faces is not on $B$, but a 0-cell $P$ not in $f$ is on $B$.

+{\it Case 2}: A 2-face ($f$) of $e$ is on $B$ and any of the three other 2-faces is not on $B$, but a 0-cell $P$ and a 1-cell (containing $P$) not in $f$ is on $B$.

+It is easy to see that contracting this $e$ could make $B$ that is not a 2-manifold.
+In other words, we just could not contract this 3-cell $e$ at this moment.
+We need to remove its neighboring cells before contracting this one ($e$).
+This is because in such two cases, all 0-cells of $e$ are in $B$, $e$ only contain four 0-cells if $m=3$, the boundary of $e\cap B$ is not 1-cycle.
+So directly remove $e$, will make new boundary not a 2-cycle.

+Note that these two cases usually not happen, but if it happens we will do the following special process to find $e$'s neighbor or its neighbor's neighbor to remove it beforehand.

+In any of the two cases, we can use the following process: We can first find a 3-cell $e'$ that has two or more 2-faces on $B$; denote it as $e'$ (i.e. we contract $e'$ first).
+We will give a direct and complete proof in the {\bf Appendix A} for the following theorem: Case 1 or Case 2 cannot be true for all 2-cells on $B$.
+Some discussions will be given in the next subsection where we tried to have a simple proof this theorem.

+Note that it is still possible to have few inner points in $D$ even each forth 0-cell of $e$ for all $e$ adjacent to $B$ ($B\cap e$ is a 2-cell) is on $B$.